December 15, 2025 Update: Bill 9 Passed its second reading, please read the details here.

 The Housing and Land Use Committee met on October 14, 2025, to review the findings of the Temporary Investigative Group (TIG) formed earlier this year to study potential paths forward for Bill 9, the proposed law phasing out short-term rentals (STRs) in apartment-zoned areas.

-The TIG’s report introduces an important new direction: the creation of H-3 and H-4 Hotel Districts that could allow certain properties to continue operating as short-term rentals even if Bill 9 becomes law.
+Maui Bill 9 TIG’s report introduces an important new direction: the creation of H-3 and H-4 Hotel Districts that could allow certain properties to continue operating as short-term rentals even if Bill 9 becomes law.
+If this passes, it would be a 64% reduction from the roughly 7,000 units originally targeted by Bill 9.

 The group’s task was to identify which Apartment-zoned properties may be appropriate to keep their existing transient vacation rental (TVR) uses and to recommend next steps for the County Council.